Egg Standards

 Putting our name on something means a lot.
 We are known for our commitment to food quality and affordable pricing, so when it came to finding an egg supplier for our brand we had to team up with the absolute best (the most eggcellent farms around).
 There are a couple of big agribusiness egg suppliers out there that most of the other grocery stores, natural food stores, and farmers' markets use, but we had some concerns about them,4,5 so, we flew on by.

 We wanted to support US family farms that are committed to the highest levels of animal welfare.
 So, we decided to partner with Egg Innovations.
-By doing so we ensured that Natural Grocers Brand of Pasture-Based eggs is exclusively produced for us on US family farms throughout the Midwest.
-All of them are certified to Humane Farm Animal Care's highest standards in Animal Welfare.
-As Egg Innovations puts it: "We're proud to be HUMANE BEINGS.
-We pledge to put the welfare of our chickens, people, and planet first in every decision we make, every action we take."
+By doing so we ensured that Natural Grocers Brand Organic Free-Range Eggs and Pasture-Based eggs are exclusively produced for us on U.S. family farms.
+All of them meet the highest standards in animal welfare to Certified Humane®'s standards.

-We wanted to make sure that the hens that produce our eggs would receive only the best feed and care.
-Egg Innovations operates a dedicated mill just for their family farms, so they can ensure non-GMO and/or certified organic feed that is based on what is best for the hens’ health and includes essential nutrients.
-They work diligently with their family farms to train them, support them and help guide them across any challenges the farms may encounter.
-They also ensure the birds are outside, roaming free on green pastures, dust bathing, and hunting for bugs in the grass—it really is the happy picture you would hope to see when visiting a farm.
-We know because we’ve been to the family farms that produce our eggs and seen it for ourselves.
-More information about Egg Innovations can be found by pecking on this link: https://www.egginnovations.com/
+We make sure that the hens that produce our eggs receive only the best feed and care.
+The farmers who supply our eggs ensure the birds are outside, roaming free on green pastures, dust bathing, and hunting for bugs in the grass—it really is the happy picture you would hope to see when visiting a farm.
+We know because we’ve been to the family farms that produce our eggs and have seen it for ourselves.

 Why an Egg Quality Ranking System?